ARTICLE 2-We believe that men will be punished for their own sins, and not for Adam’s transgression.

 When the plans for creating and peopling the earth were under discussion in heaven, Lucifer sought to destroy the free agency of man by obtaining power to force the human family to do his will, promising the Father that by such means he would redeem all mankind so that not one of them should be lost.
 This proposition was rejected, while the original purpose of the Father-to use persuasive influences of wholesome precept and sacrificing example with the inhabitants of the earth, then to leave them free to choose for themselves-was agreed upon; and the one to be known as the Only Begotten Son was chosen as the chief instrument in carrying the purpose into effect.

 Man’s Accountability for his individual acts is as complete as is his agency to elect for himself.
 The ultimate result of good deeds is happiness, the consequence of evil is misery; these follow in every man’s life by inviolable laws.
 There is a plan of judgment divinely foreordained, by which every man will be called to answer for his deeds; and not for deeds alone but for his words also and even for the thoughts of his heart.
 “But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment.”
-These are the words of the Savior Himself.
+These are the words of Jesus Christ Himself.
 “And let none of you imagine evil in your hearts against his neighbor, and love no false oath: for all these are things that I hate, saith the Lord.”
 John the Revelator was permitted to learn in vision something of the scenes connected with the last judgment; he wrote: “And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.
 And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works.”

 The execution of judgment is not always made to follow the acts of men immediately; good deeds may not be at once rewarded, nor evil be peremptorily punished; and this is according to divine wisdom, for were it otherwise the test of individual character and the trial of human faith, for which purposes this mortal probation was primarily ordained, would be greatly lessened; as the certainty of immediate pleasure or pain would largely determine human acts to secure the one and avoid the other.
 Judgment, therefore, is postponed, that every one may prove himself, the good man increasing in righteousness, and the evil-doer having opportunity for repentance and reparation.
 On rare occasions, speedy judgment of a temporal nature has been executed, the physical results of worldly blessing for good, and calamity for evil deeds following swiftly upon the acts.
 Whether such retribution entirely satisfies the claims of justice, or a further visitation of judgment is to take place beyond this life matters not.
 Such acts are exceptional in the divine administration.